 School- and District-Level Graduation Rates: PDF | Excel

-October 6, 2022 – Georgia's high-school graduation rate increased in 2022, rising to 84.1% – an all-time high since the state began using the adjusted cohort calculation now required by federal law, and up from 83.7% in 2021.
+October 10, 2023 – Georgia's high-school seniors recorded another historic graduation rate in 2023.
+The four-year graduation rate rose to 84.4% -- up from 84.1% in 2022, and an all-time high since the state began using the adjusted cohort calculation first required to be calculated in 2011 by federal law.

 How Georgia calculates its graduation rate